metabase/metabase/docs/administration-guide/06-collections.md

 ### Permissions and sub-collections

 A group can be given access to a collection located somewhere within one or more sub-collections _without_ having to have access to every collection "above" it.
-For example, if a group had access to the "Super Secret Collection" that's saved several layers deep within a "Marketing" collection that the group does _not_ have access to, the "Super Secret Collection" would show up at the top-most level that the group _does_ have access to.
+For example, if a group had access to the "Super Secret Collection" that's saved several layers deep within a "Marketing" collection that the group lacks access to, the "Super Secret Collection" would show up at the top-most level that the group _does_ have access to.

 ### Archiving collections